hrishikesh-mahajan/GreenSoftware/Git-Tutorial/README.md

 # Git Tutorial

-- First commit in the repository
+- My First commit in the repository
-- Second commit in the repository
+- My Second commit in the repository